bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 >With **Cross-Zone Load Balancing**: each load balancer instance distributes evenly across all registered instances in all AZs.

->Without **Cross-Zone Load Balancing**: requests are distributes in the instances of the node of the Elastic Load Balancer.
+>Without **Cross-Zone Load Balancing**: requests are distributed in the instances of the node of the Elastic Load Balancer.

 ### Application Load Balancer